9seconds/chore/README.md

 do not manage errors.
 They usually do not have tests (do you test your Bash scripts?), primitive error management, or incoming parameter validation.
-But this is not because I am sloppy: I like to have such things, they just bloat a code unnecessarily.
-Even parsing of parameters could take more lines of code than actual usage.
+But this is not because I am sloppy: I like to have such things, they just bloat a code unnecessarily and sometimes I just do not want to pollute one-liner with a huge boilerplate of getopts etc. Even parsing of parameters could take more lines of code than actual usage.

 For example, if I have a script